Honda’s critical rival to the Mazda CX-5 and Toyota RAV4 has been given a facelift for 2021, while fixed pricing comes into effect from July 1, 2021.

 The VTi L7 has also gained LED headlights, LED fog lights, and privacy glass.

-The CR-V is already a critical cog in the Honda Australia line-up, but its role will grow over the next 12 months as Honda moves from its current sales setup to a smaller, head-office-run dealer network and shrunken model range.
+The CR-V is already a critical cog in the Honda Australia line-up, but its role will grow as Honda moves from its current sales setup to a smaller, head-office-run dealer network and shrunken model range.

-Two engines are available in the CR-V. The base engine, only offered on the cheapest model, is a 2.0-litre naturally aspirated four-cylinder offering 113kW and 189Nm, mated with a CVT transmission.
+The base engine, only offered on the cheapest model, is a 2.0-litre naturally-aspirated four-cylinder producing 113kW of power and 189Nm of torque, mated with a continuously-variable transmission (CVT).

 The other engine is a 1.5-litre turbocharged four-cylinder.
 Although it’s smaller than the base engine, the turbocharged motor offers 140kW and 240Nm.